Chart Color Schemes

 Age

-The median age in Cherrybrook is 43 years, significantly higher than Greater Sydney's average of 37 years and exceeding the national average of 38 years.
-The age profile shows that those aged 65-74 make up a substantial portion at 11.6%, while those aged 25-34 are comparatively smaller at 5.8%.
-Between 2021 and present, the proportion of those aged 75 to 84 has increased from 5.3% to 6.5%, while the 55 to 64 group has declined from 13.8% to 12.4% and the 25 to 34 group has dropped from 7.2% to 5.8%.
-By 2041, demographic projections indicate a significant increase in the 75 to 84 age cohort, with an expansion of 588 people (47%) from 1,239 to 1,828.
-Notably, those aged 65 and above will account for 99% of total population growth.
-Conversely, the 55 to 64 and 45 to 54 age groups are expected to experience population declines.
+The median age in Cherrybrook is 43 years, significantly higher than Greater Sydney's average of 37 years and substantially exceeding the national average of 38 years.
+The age profile shows that those aged 65-74 years are particularly prominent, making up 11.6% of the population, while those aged 25-34 years are comparatively smaller at 5.8%.
+Between 2021 and present, the proportion of those aged 75-84 years has grown from 5.3% to 6.5%, while the 55-64 age group has declined from 13.8% to 12.4% and the 25-34 age group has dropped from 7.2% to 5.8%.
+Looking ahead to 2041, demographic projections reveal significant shifts in Cherrybrook's age structure.
+The 75-84 age cohort is projected to increase solidly by 588 people (48%) from 1,239 to 1,828.
+Notably, the combined 65+ age groups are expected to account for 99% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the 55-64 and 45-54 age cohorts are expected to experience population declines.